-Singaporean Sharliza Jelita is a singer and visionary constantly experimenting and exploring different facets of pop and electronic music.
+Singaporean Sharliza Jelita is a singer, songwriter and visionary constantly experimenting and exploring different facets of pop and electronic music.

 Sharliza recently released her Intention EP in 2017.
 It is more than a nod to her favourite artists such as Stereolab, Machinedrum and Thom Yorke, infused with Asian instruments and Eastern spirituality.

 For Singapore’s 50th year of independence, Sharliza wrote and self-produced ‘Singapore, It’s Where We Belong‘, written as a community song for overseas Singaporeans.
 It was performed in public for the first time at Singapore Day Festival 2014 at London’s Victoria Park, where she was invited to meet Prime Minister Lee Hsien Loong.
 Sharliza was also invited to perform the song at the SG50 Swiss Fair in Geneva as well as Singapore Community Day 2015 in London.
 The project culminated in the production of a community video ahead of National Day 2015 featuring over 600 Singaporeans both at home and in London, sponsored by SG50 Community Fund and SUKA, reaching out to 200,000 people through social media.